solana-labs/solana/docs/src/developing/programming-model/runtime.md

 A transaction may set the maximum number of compute units it is allowed to consume by including a "request units" [`ComputeBudgetInstruction`](https://github.com/solana-labs/solana/blob/db32549c00a1b5370fcaf128981ad3323bbd9570/sdk/src/compute_budget.rs#L39).
-Note that a transaction's prioritization fee is calculated from the number of compute units requested if a transaction also sets a "prioritization fee rate".
-The "prioritization fee rate" is measured in lamports per 10K requested compute units so transactions should request the minimum amount of compute units required for execution to minimize fees.
-Fees are not adjusted when the number of requested compute units exceeds the number of compute units consumed by an executed transaction.
+Note that a transaction's prioritization fee is calculated from multiplying the number of compute units requested by the compute unit price (measured in milli-lamports) set by the transaction.
+So transactions should request the minimum amount of compute units required for execution to minimize fees.
+Also note that fees are not adjusted when the number of requested compute units exceeds the number of compute units consumed by an executed transaction.

 Compute Budget instructions don't require any accounts and don't consume any compute units to process.
 Transactions can only contain one of each type of